-This manual was produced by the Marketing Department and Wilson Audio Engineering.
+This manual was produced by the Wilson Audio Engineering and the Sales and Marketing Department.
 The information contained herein is subject to change without notice.
-Current Revision 1.0, September, 2003.
+Current Revision 2.0.
 If you are in need of a more recent manual, please contact your dealer.

-The information in this manual is the sole property of Wilson Audio Specialties, Inc. Any reproduction in whole or in part, without the express written permission of Wilson Audio Specialties, Inc., is prohibited.
+The information in this manual is the sole property of Wilson Audio Specialties, Inc. Any reproduction, in whole or in part, without the express written permission of Wilson Audio Specialties, Inc., is prohibited.
 No material contained herein may be transmitted in any form or by any means, electronic or mechanical, for any purpose, without the express written permission of Wilson Audio Specialties, Inc.